The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 - Surname names are a huge category, for boys and girls alike.

-- The same is true of nature names, from Kai to Olive to Brooks.
+- The same is true of nature-inspired names, from Kai to Olive to Brooks.

-- We’re fond of high value scrabble letters, especially X and Z. Why not Y, too?
+- Scrabble letters with high values, like X and Z, appeal.
+Why not Y, too?

-What do you think of Yarrow?
-Do you think it could catch on?
+What do you think of the baby name Yarrow?

 If you look up how to pronounce it, they say it is more like “Euro”….which is totally rad too.
 I like all ways and for a boy or girl!